goooseman/devsparks-blog/SPEC.md

   source = '../../static'
   target = 'static'
     ```
-  - Do not include anything about themes, it is CSS/JS only
 - themes/devsparks/layouts/_default/baseof.html
   - use `<link rel="stylesheet" href="{{ "css/main.css" | relURL }}">` to connect all 4 styles files
   - do not use `disabled` on any css